Risk Management

 Risk Management Training

 In order to comprehensively manage risk, Sojitz must not only establish organizational systems and frameworks, but also instill a risk management mindset and foster the necessary skills in each Group employee.
-Sojitz therefore places an emphasis on risk management-related trainings and provides employees with educational content on the basics of risk management, trading, and business investment.
-Trainings cover a wide range of topics and are designed to address the actual risk-related issues employees face as they conduct business.
+Sojitz therefore places an emphasis on risk management-related trainings and provides employees with educational content tailored to current risk management challenges.

 The risks that trading companies face are constantly evolving.
 Sojitz therefore reviews and updates the content of its training materials as needed and strives to provide employees with the tools needed to respond to evolving and newly emerging risks.